Our History

 Florence Boldridge was hired director of Diversity Programs in 1983 and served until retiring in June 2017.
 Boldridge focused on expanding the program to make it even more welcoming to students of diverse backgrounds.
 In 1987, the School of Engineering established a student chapter of the Society of Hispanic Professional Engineers.
 In 1990, the office established a student chapter of the American Indian Science and Engineering Society and took on a larger role with the KU chapter of the Society of Women Engineers.
 In 1995, the office changed its name to reflect its greater diversity.
 It is now known as Diversity Programs for the School of Engineering.

-• In July 2017, Andrew Williams was hired as Associate Dean for Diversity, Equity, Inclusion & Belonging to oversee Engineering Diversity & Women's Programs.
-Early in his tenure he reimagined and rebranded the program with a new name: IHAWKe, which stands for Indigenous, Hispanic, African-American and Women KU engineers.
+In July 2017, Andrew Williams was hired as Associate Dean for Diversity, Equity, Inclusion & Belonging to oversee Engineering Diversity & Women's Programs.
+Early in his tenure he reimagined and rebranded the program with a new name, IHAWKe.

 Achievements and Milestones